vaniaelvina/SuperCashier/README.md

 # SuperCashier
 ## Background
 SuperCashier is a self-service cashier built using python.
-This project is made as a final project for a pythob class from AI/ML Engineering program by Pacmann.
+This project is made as a final project for a python class of AI/ML Engineering program by Pacmann.

 ## Tools
 Languages: